postverta/expressjs-start/README.md

-# Hello world with Express

-The template provides the most basic starting point of a node app.
+# The to-do app

+The app shows you around the basic things: express framework, pug template engine, ...

-Feel free to modify it and see the website updated in real time!
+Try to modify each file and check out the app changes in real time.

-## Next step

-To make the app more interesting, you can add more NPM packages to the app.
-Simply modify package.json and add the packages you want to the "dependencies" section.
-The packages will be installed automatically.
+---

+Made by the Postverta team on [Postverta](http://postverta.com)